-5Different types of the depository institutions are supervised by Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation (FDIC), the Federal Reserve System, and the Office of Thrift Supervision.
+&lt;sup>6Different types of the depository institutions are supervised by Office of the Comptroller of the Currency, Federal Deposit Insurance Corporation (FDIC), the Federal Reserve System, and the Office of Thrift Supervision.

-6The most prominent functional regulators are the SEC, established in 1934 to enforce the U.S. securities law; the Commodity Futures Trading Commission, established in 1974 to oversee futures and options markets; and the state insurance regulators.
+&lt;sup>7The most prominent functional regulators are the SEC, established in 1934 to enforce the U.S. securities law; the Commodity Futures Trading Commission, established in 1974 to oversee futures and options markets; and the state insurance regulators.